EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/training/L1_getting_started.md

 Nvidia GPUs are supported through K8s native Nvidia GPU Operators.

-The use of K8s to manage the TRE GPU Service provides two key advantages:
+The use of K8s to manage the TRE GPU Cluster provides two key advantages:

 - support for containers enabling reproducible analysis whilst minimising demand on system admin.
 - automated resource allocation management for GPUs and storage volumes that are shared across multiple users.